aswens1/startup/notes.md

 |disabled|disables the ability for the user to interact with the input|
 |value|the initial value of the input|
 |required|signifies that a valye is required in order to be valid|

-# Simon HTML

-default page should be called index.html add placeholders for necessary technologies

 # CSS